 According to Super Data, the game was the second highest-grossing PC game in the world in August.
 In terms of revenue, "Crossfire" beat out titles such as "Fortnite," "League of Legends" and "Valorant."
 It currently sees an average of 22 million monthly active users and has earned more than $10 billion to date in revenue.

 The game's massive success in regions such as Asia, China, Brazil and the MENA region, has led it to branch out into various licensing categories including esports, apparel, TV and film.
-"Crossfire" has established a steady and robust background to become a household property with a diverse IP business that can cover both gamers and non-gamers.
+"Crossfire" has established a steady and robust background to become a household property with

 Now, "Crossfire" is leveling up even further with upcoming releases across platforms such as online, mobile and even console, including a release on next-gen Xbox consoles on the horizon.
 A sequel to the title, "Crossfire2," is also under development and "Crossfire: Warzone," a mobile simulation game utilizing the IP, which recently hit the global market.

 "Crossfire's" licensing agent, Global Trademark Licensing, is exhibiting at this year's Festival of Licensing to give insight into the brand globally and highlight the diversity of the property.
 The title comes to the event, having launched an esports-based TV series.
 It was produced in partnership with Tencent and Youhug and has earned more than 1.7 billion viewers in China alone.
 "Crossfire's" developer, Smilegate, also recently partnered with leading Hollywood distributor Sony Pictures for a movie adaption.

 Global Trademark Licensing believes that the IP's diverse catalog has built a strong foundation that can reach multiple demographics – even outside of the stereotypical gamer demo.